placerda/pulmo-sense/README.md

 | **2D CNN**            | 92.44        | 0.987  | 0.922    | 0.923     | 0.923    |
 | **3D CNN-LSTM**       | 40.96        | 0.500  | 0.194    | 0.137     | 0.333    |

-**Observations**:
+> [!Note]
-1. **VGG** achieved the highest performance across all metrics, indicating its strong ability to generalize and capture relevant features for classification.
+> - **VGG** achieved the highest performance across all metrics, indicating its strong ability to generalize and capture relevant features for classification.
-2. **LSTM** performed second-best, leveraging the temporal relationships in CT scans effectively.
+> - **LSTM** performed second-best, leveraging the temporal relationships in CT scans effectively.
-3. **ViT** demonstrated comparable performance to LSTM, highlighting the potential of attention mechanisms in image classification.
+> - **ViT** demonstrated comparable performance to LSTM, highlighting the potential of attention mechanisms in image classification.
-4. **2D CNN** achieved satisfactory results, but it did not outperform models leveraging sequence or attention mechanisms.
+> - **2D CNN** achieved satisfactory results, but it did not outperform models leveraging sequence or attention mechanisms.
-5. **3D CNN-LSTM** showed limited performance, suggesting potential issues in capturing spatiotemporal features or the need for further optimization.
+> - **3D CNN-LSTM** showed limited performance, suggesting potential issues in capturing spatiotemporal features or the need for further optimization.

 ---